nikita-rakhmanov/P3/README.md

 - **Pathfinding Exploitation:** Enemies use paths to navigate - sometimes using vertical platforms to create separation can give you time to recover or plan your next move.

+- **Ammo Management:** Save your projectiles for harder enemies or situations where melee attacks are risky.
+Ammo boxes are placed at strategic locations throughout the level.

 Credits:
 Graphics from "CharacterPack" and "PixelArt_Samurai" asset packs on itch.io [(https://itch.io/)] Music composed by me

 **Enjoy the game!**